 People can be devious.
 Sadly, there's nothing like the increased traffic of money changing hands to draw scammers out of the shadows like moths to the flame.

-Never give out your credit card or login details, be wary of unsolicited emails, and think twice before clicking on those 'too good to be true' offers on social media sites.
+Never give out your credit card or login details, be wary of unsolicited emails or texts, and think twice before clicking on those 'too good to be true' offers on social media sites.
 Always pay securely using your debit/credit card or PayPal – we strongly advise you to steer clear of any potential seller asking you to make a direct money transfer.
 Now is a great time to check your anti-malware software is in tip-top shape, too.

 You should also be aware that some retailers actually bump up the price of their products before discounting them on Black Friday.
 Obviously, this can make the discount seem far better than it really is – naughty, but it happens.
 That's why we recommend doing research now, to give you a realistic idea of the non-discounted price.